 Applicants must request a minimum of \$10,000 per application.
-There is no maximum for capital projects.
 CDBG Public Service awards are capped at \$30,000 per project.

 FORMS OF ASSISTANCE

 Funds will be provided in the form of a grant except HOME projects obtaining Low-income Housing Tax Credits may be provided a loan.
 Loan terms will be negotiable and be determined at the time of underwriting review.